Being diagnosed with breast cancer and having treatment will almost certainly affect how you feel about sex and intimacy.

 These worries are normal and it may take time for you to feel comfortable having sex again.

-You can read our tips on getting back to sex after treatment.
+You can read our tips on getting back to sex after breast cancer treatment.

 Breast cancer can also affect intimate relationships with partners.
 If you’re in a relationship, you may find that it changes after a breast cancer diagnosis.
 Or you may be worried about starting a relationship in the future.